 * * * * * * * *

 Welcome to “Writing the Heart,” a blog site devoted to writing the memories, musings and experiences of the heart.
 As cardiologist Sandeep Jauhar, MD, describes in his book, Heart: A History (2008), the heart has long been associated with feelings and regarded as the locus of emotions across many different cultures.
 While science has “corrected” those misassumptions, what we do know is that our emotional lives affect our physical heart, something Jauhar described compellingly.
 It that landscape of the heart I am exploring in this blog.

-Originally, I began the blog as an attempt to reflect and write on the lived experience of being a heart failure patient, which I became in December 2008—not to be forgotten.
+Originally, I began this blog in 2018 as an attempt to reflect and write on the lived experience of being a heart failure patient, which I became in December 2008—not to be forgotten.
 The days leading up to my diagnosis are burned in memory, as if I’d crossed a border into what Susan Sontag once described as “the kingdom of the ill.”

 For weeks, I’d noticed short spells of light-headedness and reported them to my family physician.
 “You’re probably dehydrated,” she said, and advised me to drink more fluids on a regular basis.
 Then, a sunny day in early December, I leashed up my dog and took him for a short walk around the block.
 As we rounded the corner of a small hill; I said “hello” to the postman as we passed by.
 That’s the last thing I remember.
 When I regained consciousness, my was body splayed on the pavement face down, chin bleeding, and my dog, still leashed, sitting patiently at my side.
 Five days later, I returned home from the hospital, diagnosed with heart failure and a new defibrillator implanted just under my collar bone.